sjain1234/docs.getcloudify.org/README.md

 # Publishing

-Official version documentation is published through the version build branches (for example 4.3.0-build).
+Official version of the documentation is published through the version build branches (for example 4.3.0-build).

 The master branch is published to https://docs.cloudify.co/staging/dev and represents the latest documentation for the latest publicly available release.
 This branch is published to the latest official version site once a day.